jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3a.md

 - how little interest we should take in our neighbour's greatest concerns, and
 - how little we should be affected by whatever relates to him, if the sense of propriety and justice did not correct the natural inequality of our feelings.

-46 Let us suppose that China was suddenly swallowed up by an earthquake.
+{{< s v="46" >}} Let us suppose that China was suddenly swallowed up by an earthquake.

 Let us consider how a European man of humanity, who was totally unconnected with China, would be affected upon knowing this calamity.
 He would express his sorrow very strongly for the misfortune of the Chinese.

-He would make many sad reflections on: the precariousness of human life, and the vanity of all of man's labours which could thus be annihilated instantly.
+He would make many sad reflections on:
+- the precariousness of human life, and
+- the vanity of all of man's labours which could thus be annihilated instantly.

 If he were speculative, he might also think about the effects of this disaster on European commerce, world trade, and business in general.

 When all this fine philosophy was over, when all these humane sentiments had been once fairly expressed, he would pursue his business or pleasure.

 He would sleep with the same ease as if no such accident had happened.

 The most frivolous disaster which could happen to him would create a more real disturbance.
 If he were to lose his little finger tomorrow, he would not sleep tonight.
 But provided he never saw those millions of Chinese, he will snore with the most profound security despite their ruin.